learn-co-students/web-service-objects-readme-v-000/README.md

 ### Refactoring Friends

 We've cleaned up the OAuth flow for the `SessionsController` using a service object.
-Now let's look at doing similar for our `friends` action.
+Now let's look at doing the same for our `friends` action.

 Extract the Foursquare API call from the `friends` action in `SearchesController` and put it into a new `friends` method in the Foursquare service object.